German FA Puts Pressure On Euro 2020 Host City Munich To Allow Fans - UrduPoint

 "I call on the city of Munich and Bavaria's regional government to make every effort to present a solid scenario that will allow for, at least, a partial public attendance of matches in Munich," Rainer Koch, a German Football Association (DFB) vice-president, told AFP subsidiary SID.

-Munich's Allianz Arena is scheduled to host Germany's pool matches against France on 15 June, Portugal (19 June) and Hungary (23 June), as well as a quarter-final (July 2).
+Munich is scheduled to host Germany's group matches against France on June 15, Portugal (June 19) and Hungary (June 23), as well as a quarter-final on July 2.

 In March, UEFA president Aleksander Ceferin made it clear he did not want any matches played "in front of empty stands" at the Euros.

-However, fans have been not allowed to watch live matches at the Allianz Arena, home of club world champions Bayern Munich, since March 2020 due to the hygiene rules in Bavaria.
+Yet fans have been not allowed to attend matches at the Allianz Arena, home of Bayern Munich, since March 2020 due to the hygiene rules in Bavaria.

 European football's governing body has given all 12 host cities until Wednesday to present their hygiene concepts to allow at least small numbers of fans into stadiums.

-Cities that fail to do so risk having their matches relocated to other venues.
+Cities that fail to guarantee fans for European Championship matches risk having their games relocated to other venues.

-"In other countries, not only is the pace of vaccinations clearly faster, but the development and implementation of scenarios to accommodate spectators is much more advanced," Koch added.
+Like the other 11 host cities, officials in Munich confirmed to SID that the Bavarian capital has cleared the first formal hurdle and submitted concepts for a partial admission of fans before UEFA's deadline.

+"Which scenario can ultimately be implemented will depend on the current pandemic in June or July, respectively," said the city of Munich in a statement Tuesday.